 However, test automation frameworks aren't necessarily the best way forward.

 When automation projects fail, it’s very natural to want to fix the problem on an organizational level.

 A typical scenario: An enterprise considers itself and their way of doing business completely unique.
 With this mindset, Centers of Excellence are inclined to build their own unique test automation framework.

-18 months and tens of thousands of working hours later, the test automation framework is ready for roll-out.
-At this point, the CoE-team faces the intimidating prospect of supporting the testers who must work with the framework every day.
+Eighteen months and tens of thousands of working hours later, the test automation framework is ready for roll-out.
+At this point, the CoE faces the intimidating prospect of supporting the testers who must work with the framework every day.

 The CoE has experienced some staff turnover, and in fact, there are none of the original framework designers left on the team.
 Test automation cases start failing left and right.

-It takes most enterprises at least a couple of rides on this roller-coaster before they learn the second hard lesson.
-The Center of Excellence cannot and should not build their own test automation framework.
+It takes most enterprises at least a couple of rides on this roller-coaster before they learn the second hard lesson: The CoE shouldn't build their own test automation framework.

 However, outsourcing comes with challenges of its of own.

-To sum up, the third hard lesson is that “outsourcing quality” comes with a price, i.e. risk of poor execution and vendor lock-in.
+To sum up, the third hard lesson is that outsourcing quality comes with high risk.

 If programming and outsourcing of testing is off the table, then how can enterprises drive value from test automation?